GitBrincie212/BBF_OLD/README.md

 2. [ ] `If Possible, Use Advanced Operators For Less Lines Of Code`
 3. [ ] `For Lined Functions, Place Them First`

+There are Plans Such As:

-**BBF** Also Has Documentations Which Can Be Viewed Either By The HTML Files Or By Markdown Files, A Example Can Be How Lined Functions Work, The Advanced Operators And More
+*Documentations Which Can Be Viewed Either By The HTML Files Or By Markdown Files, A Example Can Be How Lined Functions Work, The Advanced Operators And More*